WordPress Button Shortcodes: How to Add a Button to Your Site

 Just like the name suggests, Forget About Shortcode Buttons does not rely on shortcodes.
 You can create a button immediately in the WordPress editor and style everything from there.
-Just click the Insert Button icon and you can start modifying your button right away.
+Just click the Insert Button icon, and you can start modifying your button right away.

-The options are pretty much the same to MaxButtons — border style, background color, and the button size.
+The options are pretty much the same as MaxButtons — border style, background color, and the button size.
 But there’s an extra feature here that you’ll absolutely love: the ability to add an icon to your button.
 It’s a nice little touch to make your button more unique and beautiful.

 Once you’re done, click Update to insert the button.